The Best Behind-The-Scenes Beauty Moments From The Academy Awards

 Most viewers would probably claim that inside the Dolby Theatre is where the excitement starts, but we say it begins far earlier.
 The real magic — where stars get their under-eye bags deflated, their hair sprayed, and their body highlighter buffed to glow-y perfection — takes place hours before.
 Sure, we're eager to see who snags the gold statues tonight, but we're even more excited to check out the kind behind-the-scenes moments going down right now.

-Luckily, we've snagged the best pre-pre-show photos of stars like Armie Hammer, Laura Dern, and Zoey Deutch getting primped and prepped on Instagram.
-Click ahead to see...
+Luckily, we've snagged the best pre-pre-show photos of our favorite stars, like Armie Hammer, Laura Dern, and Zoey Deutch getting primped and prepped on Instagram.
+Click ahead to see our favorites.